Heavy Neutral Leptons at Muon Colliders: Conclusion

 Muon collider is uniquely advantageous for the muon-flavored HNL $N_\mu$ due to the dominance of $t$-channel processes that avoids the $1/s$ suppression.
 While for $e$- and $\tau$-flavored HNL, the leading 2-to-2 production processes are the $s$-channel diagrams.
 One also needs to consider the vector boson fusion processes for high-energy muon colliders.
 To carefully handle the VBF processes, we incorporate the structure functions of the muons, including the EW processes, and compare them with the fixed order calculations in various sub-processes.
 We adopt different treatments of the VBF processes on a process-by-process basis with corresponding physics considerations.
 We select the $N_\ell$ decay channel of $N_\ell \rightarrow \ell^- W^+$ followed by hadronic $W$ boson decay.
 Avoiding the detailed jet analysis, we include the background from both hadronic $W$ and hadronic $Z$ processes and adopt coarse binning and cuts on the hadronic gauge bosons.
 Therefore our final states are $\ell^- W^+$ plus other particles beyond our detector cut for the signal part and $\ell^- W^+(Z)$ plus ``invisible'' parts.

-After generating the events, we adopt a cut-based analysis for HNL signal-background separation.
+We adopt a cut-based analysis for HNL signal-background separation on the generated events.
 After imposing the mass window for the invariant mass of the HNL decay product system, we focus on the distribution of missing transverse momentum, the energy, and the transverse momentum of the hadronically decaying $W$ boson.
 We show the 95\% exclusion limit in the $|U_\ell|^2-m_N$ plane.
 For the muon-flavored case, future high energy muon colliders can probe $|U_\mu|^2$ down to like $O(10^{-7})-O(10^{-5})$ due to the $t$-channel enhancement.
 For the electron case, the constraint on $|U_e|^2$ can be probed in a wide mass range for around $10^{-3}$.
 The results of the tau-flavored case are similar to the results of the electron case.

 While the results in this work already show the promising physics potential for HNLs at future high-energy muon colliders, we have yet to use all the decay channels for the HNLs.
 For instance, one can study the leptonic decays of the HNLs, new production channels, and also with angular distribution to identify more properties of the HNLs.
 One can also study the long-lived signatures for HNLs below the tens of the GeV regime.
 These future directions can further reveal the physics in the neutrino sector and complete our picture of the muon collider potential.